-This page is a compilation of remarks that will help you to choose the best hardware for your use case.
-Please remember that Lakka have been made to transform a dedicated machine into a game console.
+This page is a compilation of remarks that will help you choose the best hardware for your intended use case.
+Please remember that Lakka has been made to transform a dedicated machine into a game console.

 GPU: VideoCore VI

 Pros: Silent with no fan.
 Cheap like $35.
 Very good compatibility with TVs.
-Open source video api.
+Open source video API.
 Hype.
 Well documented.
 Uses the normal HDMI cable.
 Powered with micro USB.
 Uses SD or microSD cards.
-Easy to setup a dual boot.
+Easy to dual boot.